 This is not ideal, but it’s not bad either considering that this processor is still good enough for this particular GPU.
 The only way it could be a problem is if you decide to upgrade the graphics card.
 Besides that, it comes with a 240GB SSD, Windows 10 Pro, Wi-Fi, keyboard and mouse, and a 1-year warranty, and all that for exactly $500.

-And there they are, our picks for the best prebuilt gaming PCs you can find under (or around) $500 in 2020.
+And there they are, our choices for the best prebuilt gaming PCs you can find under (or around) $500 in 2020.

-We hope that we’ve managed to give you a general idea of what you can expect to get for the money these days and that you’ll soon find yourself enjoying your favorite videogames on one of the PCs from this list.
+We hope that we’ve succeeded in giving you a general idea of what you can expect to get for the money these days and that you’ll soon find yourself enjoying your favorite videogames on one of the PCs from this list.